-Network data from the NetBlocks Internet Observatory confirm Uganda is in the midst of an internet blackout continuing as election results are announced, following widespread restrictions to social media and online communication platforms on major internet providers from Tuesday 12 January 2021.
-Findings reveal the extent of restrictions issued by order of the Uganda Communications Commission ahead of presidential and parliamentary elections on the 14th.
+Network data from the NetBlocks Internet Observatory confirm Uganda is in the midst of an internet blackout continuing from 13 January 2021 up until the 18th, following prior social media and messaging restrictions recorded Tuesday 12 January 2021.
+Findings below reveal the extent of restrictions issued by order of the Uganda Communications Commission before, during, and after presidential and parliamentary elections held on the 14th.

-Update: Internet service has been shut down by the government as of 7 p.m.
-Wednesday 13 January 2021, leaving citizens in an information vacuum that has continued through election day on the 14th:
+Internet service was shut down across major providers as of 7 p.m.
+Wednesday 13 January 2021 leaving citizens in an information vacuum that has remained in place during the preliminary announcement of results:

 ⚠️ Confirmed: #Uganda is now in the midst of a nation-scale internet blackout on the eve of elections; real-time network data show national connectivity falling to 33% of ordinary levels as per government order in effect from 7 pm 📉 #UgandaDecides2021